Sneakers: Culture

 Sneakers have been an important part of hip hop (primarily Pumas, Nike, and Adidas) and rock 'n roll (Converse, Vans) cultures since the 1970s.
 Hip hop artists sign million dollar deals with major brands such as Nike, Adidas, or Puma to promote their shoes.
 Sneaker collectors, called "sneakerheads", regard sneakers as fashionable items.
 Sneaker companies encourage this trend by producing rare sneakers in limited numbers, often at very high retail prices.
 Artistically-modified sneakers can sell for upwards of $1000 at exclusive establishments like Saks Fifth Avenue.
 In 2005, a documentary, Just for Kicks, about the sneaker phenomenon and history was released.

 Technology

 A future-prediction report issued by Accenture in 2015 anticipated that future running shoes and other sport wear could report when they need to be replaced based on a wearer's exercise schedule.

 Sustainability

 Contemporary sneakers are largely made from synthetic materials, and the materials and manufacturing process produce, on average, about 14 kg of CO_{2} emissions.
 Some companies are trying to substitute more sustainable materials in their manufacture.
 About 90% of shoes end up in landfill sites at end of life.

+The United States athletic shoe market is a $13 billion-per-year industry that sells more than 350 million pairs of athletic shoes annually.
+The global footwear consumption has nearly doubled every twenty years, from 2.5 billion pairs in 1950 to more than 19 billion pairs of shoes in 2005.
+The increase in demand for athletic shoe products has progressively decreased the useful lives of shoes as a result of the rapid market changes and new consumer trends.
+Shorter life cycles of athletic footwear have begun to create non-degradable waste in landfills due to synthetic and other non-biodegradable materials used in production.
+The considerable growth in industrial production and consumption has made the athletic footwear industry face the environmental challenge of generated end-of-life waste.